astg606/ai_foundation_earth_science/README.md

 Figure 1: _The scheme of an Earth and climate FM.
 It should be trained on common data modalities, including imagery (radar, optical), non-Euclidean data (point clouds, text), and meteorological data.
 It should also provide consistency with physical laws.
 The FM is task-agnostic, exemplified by five possible downstream tasks.
 Because of the large difference of the characteristics among Earth observation, weather, and climate data, the resulting FM may consists of a pool of expert models, where feedback loops exist among each of them._

+For the Earth Science research communities, the involvement of AI is no doubt a huge transition from the traditional physics-informed numeric models to primarily data-driven AI models.
+Scientists will find the AI prediction less interpretable than numeric models as AI directly learned all the patterns from the data instead of pre-fixed physics equations.
+However, AI approaches can also strengthen traditional process-based models by effectively uncovering previously unknown relations between variables or processes (Sun, 2024).
+Scientists need to work in a hybrid environment where numerical models and AI models coexist, and their relationship are interdependent.

+AI-enhanced physics models, achieved through the creation of hybrid physics-AI models involve the incorporation of AI models into existing physics models.
+AI models can replace one or more components of a physics-based model or predict intermediate quantities that are inadequately represented by physics alone (Sun, 2024).

+A very possible situation may be that AI models will rely on obersvations and numerical model results for training, while numerical models can use AI models to skip some computation-expensive steps.

 ## Python tools